a-poor/SLC_MIPS_Sieve/README.md

 _by Austin Poor_

-An implementation of the Sieve of Eratosthenes in MIPS for Computer Organization course at SLC.
+An implementation of the Sieve of Eratosthenes in MIPS for Computer Organization course at SLC (based on the provided starter code).